sunghunbae/BE2/README.md

   1UBQ.face 1UBQ.pdb 1UBQ.vert 1UBQ.xyzr
 ```

-Here, we added 1.1 angstrom to the van der Waals radii to account for the
+Here, we added 1.1 angstrom to the van der Waals radius of an atom to account for the
-hydration shell, which is commonly adopted practice in the shaped based calculation
+arguable hydration shell, which is commonly assumed in the shaped based calculation
 of hydrodynamic properties to make the calculation agree to the experimental
 measurements.